olivia-chan/CarND-LaneLines-P1/WriteUp_Olivia.md

 Now, given that multiple segments of lines were detected, the next step was to be able to define only 1 straight line on the left hand side of the vehicle and 1 straight line on the right.

 In order to do so, my approach was to group the left lines and the right lines and compute the average gradient and average 'y-intercept'.
 I also performed some filtering to remove lines of gradient that obviously did not represent the lane lines.

-Once this is done, the left line could be defined as a line with the equation of "y=mx+b".
-I defined two fixed y positions: one being the bottom of the image and around 65% from the top of image.
+As the lines could be defined as a line with the equation of "y=mx+b", I defined two fixed y positions: one being the bottom of the image and around 65% from the top of image.
 Then the corresponding x position of the end points were calculated.
+If the line intercept is found to be without the right region, i.e. the lines cuts the bottom of the image within the left and right corner, I would then calculate the average gradient and intercept of the lines satisfying the above conditions.

-Finally, instead of modifying the draw_lines, I used the cv2.line function to draw the single lines.
+Finally, instead of modifying the draw_lines, I used the cv2.line function to draw the final single lines.

 ![alt text][image5]